lajohnston/zest/README.md

 ## What is it?

-Zest is a unit test runner for use with the Sega Master System and WLA DX assembler.
+Zest is a unit test runner for use with the Sega Master System and WLA DX assembler (v10.6+).
 Utilising the WLA DX macro features, it provides a high-level syntax so you can easily feed routines with fixed inputs and assert their output.

 ```asm
 describe "increment"